 Q: I am a college senior, graduating in May, 2017 with a major in Exercise Science.
 For the past ten summers, I have been a camper, then a counselor at an overnight camp.
 Camp changed my life.
 I hope to one day be a camp director.
 What is the typical career path for camp directors?
 Are those roles seasonal or year-round?
 Is housing provided?
 What are the ideal qualifications?
 Does my degree work for this type of role?

 A: A summer camp experience is often a life-changing experience.
 Many overnight camps are magical places, where campers experience incredible personal growth.
 Campers are exposed to new challenges almost every day.
+While some hire trailers from RV Postings and camp on the lake side, others wish to go hiking.
 Maybe a camper tries horseback riding for their first time.
 Maybe it is the first time a camper lives in a cabin with 10 other kids.
 Or maybe it is the first time that they have been away from home, other than a sleepover at a friend’s house.

 I consulted John Tilley, Executive Director for YMCA Camp Coniston in Grantham NH.
 Tilley and he explains that many camp directors are “homegrown,” meaning that their love of overnight camp began as a camper.
 Some campers are passionate about their camp experience and are promoted through different leadership roles, ultimately landing in a camp director role.
 Taking precautionary safety measures some prefer to purchase Glock pistols to treks.